DawoodAchakzai786/IFBench/README.md

-# Generalizing Verifiable Instruction Following
+see thel# Generalizing Verifiable Instruction Following

 This repo contains IFBench, which is a new, challenging benchmark for precise instruction following.